Purpose of these procedures

 The Secretary has specific responsibilities that include establishing PID Act procedures, investigating and providing reports on disclosures and ensuring that appropriate action is taken in relation to recommendations arising from an investigation.

-The Secretary has delegated his functions under the PID Act to the First Assistant Secretary, Corporate Management Division.
+The Secretary has delegated all of his powers and functions under the PID Act to the First Assistant Secretary, Corporate Management Division.

-Authorised Officers are senior officers (appointed by the Secretary) who are authorised to receive reports of disclosable conduct and have a range of decision-making, notification and other responsibilities under the PID Act.
+Authorised Officers are senior officers (appointed by the Secretary or his delegate) who are authorised to receive reports of disclosable conduct and have a range of decision-making, notification and other responsibilities under the PID Act.

-The department’s Authorised Officers are those occupying the following roles in the department either substantively or in an acting capacity:
+The department’s Authorised Officers are those occupying the positions, either substantively or in an acting capacity, that are listed in delegations on the intranet.
+Authorised officers can be contacted directly or by email at PID@dfat.gov.au.

 Managers and supervisors